 If you are a hospitalist or round on hospital patients, a tentative schedule can be created.
 For example, when you arrive to work, complete a quick overview of your patients.
 Identify any patients with urgent matters.
 Determine which patient you should see first, ie scheduled for a procedure or possible discharges.
 Because hospitals are so large, batch rounding on patients depending on their location.
 Also make sure you take time to refuel and refresh!

 Feel free to use this example of a schedule and adjust as needed!
 Setting a schedule will help you to avoid multitasking and help you to better manage your time!
+Once nurse practitioners have implemented this charting time saving tip they can add in other time management tips.

 Give yourself grace.